-My name is Jason, and for as long as I can remember, I have always been interested in emotions, relationships, and human behaviour.
+My name is Jason.
+For as long as I can remember, I have always been interested in emotions, relationships, and human behaviour.
 My interest in academic philosophy took root when I took my first philosophy course in university at age 18.
 There is a saying that “the mind, once stretched, can never return to its original size” and this is what I felt the study of philosophy did for me.
 I did end up getting my B.A. in philosophy, but believed at the time there was no place in the world for a paid philosopher, so I also obtained a B.S. in cell biology and later pursued a Ph.D. in neuroscience that led to me working as a clinical therapist for children with Autism Spectrum Disorders.

 Healing souls is my passion and what I believe is my calling in life.
 I enjoy helping people recover from past traumas and seeing them grow as people and achieve their full potential.
-I apply my knowledge of philosophical reasoning, my personal and professional experiences, my academic background, and my empathy to assist my clients in overcoming whatever problem may face them.
+I apply my knowledge of philosophical reasoning, my personal and professional experiences, my academic background, and my natural empathy to assist my clients in overcoming whatever problem may face them.
 I find nothing more rewarding than this.